The end of combustion-powered cars in 2035 is confirmed

 The end of combustion-powered cars: don't wait until 2035!

-In 2035, gasoline, diesel and hybrid vehicles will be banned from circulation and from purchase!
+In 2035, petrol, diesel and hybrid vehicles will be banned from circulation and from purchase!
 Whether you're an individual or a company, plan ahead and anticipate these measures.
-Discover the key dates that will have a considerable impact on the reduction of CO2 emissions and the emergence of electric cars in the daily lives of motorists and manufacturers.
+Discover the various key dates that will have a considerable impact on the reduction of CO2 emissions and the emergence of electric cars in the daily lives of motorists and manufacturers.

 In the face of these changes, are there any anti-personnel solutions?

-There are several ways to do this:
+There are several ways of doing this:

-Retrofitting your old combustion-powered vehicle
+Retrofitting your old internal combustion vehicle

 • Price: buying a new electric vehicle costs at least €20,000.
-Retrofitting, on the other hand, is much cheaper, especially as the conversion bonus provides financial support.
-This can be either €2,500 if income is below €18,000, or €5,000 if income is over €18,000.
+Retrofitting, on the other hand, is much cheaper, especially as the conversion premium provides financial support.
+This can be as little as €2,500 if your income is under €18,000, and €5,000 if your income is over €18,000.

-Rent electric vehicles from Beev
+Hire electric vehicles from Beev

 • At the end of the contract, it is possible to benefit from electric vehicles with the latest technological advances.

-Image by Adrien-Maxime MENSAH
+Picture of Adrien-Maxime MENSAH

 Adrien-Maxime MENSAH

-If you believe in the electrification of vehicles, you're already halfway towards your ecological transition.
-That's why I'm offering you some content on the electric vehicle environment.
+If you believe in the electrification of vehicles, you're already halfway towards the ecological transition.
+That's why I'm offering you some content on the environment of electric vehicles.

 With Beev